davtsang/TsangPS/README.md

  	You can use the command \SetAnswerFlip{true} in order to change to upside down answers, or \SetAnswerFlip{false} in order to change back

+	\makeline makes a thin horizontal line that (using \cleaders) that is not drawn if it occurs at the beginning and end of the page

  # The Question environment